 Before you head to the final bridges of the day, stop by one of these Strasburg restaurant options for dinner: Hershey Farm Restaurant & Inn (PA Dutch classics served buffet-style) or Fireside Tavern (cozy bar and restaurant with American-style entree, burgers and sandwiches, and more).

-As the sun gets lower in the style, head west towards the final bridges of the day as you head towards the final destination - a cozy bed & breakfast.
+As the sun gets lower in the sky, head west towards the final bridges of the day as you head towards the final destination - a cozy bed & breakfast.

 Lime Valley Covered Bridge spans the Pequea Creek on Brenneman Road, and was built in 1871.
 Originally it was known as Huntzinger's Mill Bridge, and was a twin bridge as it mirror an older bridge located near the current bridge.